latcraft/website/README.md

 # How to build site

-- Build website by running `./run.sh gulp build`.
+- If it is the first time you run the web site build, then install all the `node` modules by executing:

+        ./run.sh npm install

+- To build or to rebuild web site, fire the following command:

+        ./run.sh gulp build

-- Or just run `./run.sh gulp` to start local web server on port 9009 and go to
+- Or just run `./run.sh gulp` to start local web server on port `9009` and go to
   <http://localhost:9009> in your browser.
-There is also a shortcut to start
+There is also a short-cut to start
   gulp if you are on Windows.

 > By default website is built for `local` development environment.
 Adding